Tax, Audit, Firm and Regulatory News

 Federal estate taxes: the exception, not the rule

 The federal estate tax is currently levied at a top rate of 40%, but it only applies to assets exceeding the lifetime exemption amount.
-In 2026, the lifetime exemption is at a historically high level, meaning most estates will not owe federal estate tax; yet that doesn’t mean they’ll avoid costs entirely.
-Many of the most common expenses occur in estates well below the federal threshold – and often blindside beneficiaries who assume “no estate tax” means “no cost.”
+In 2026, the exemption is at a historically high level, meaning most estates will not owe this tax—yet this does not mean beneficiaries avoid costs.
+Many common, and often unexpected, expenses occur in estates below the threshold, catching families who assume “no estate tax” means zero costs.

 State estate and inheritance taxes: a patchwork problem

-Several states impose their own estate or inheritance taxes, and often at much lower exemption levels than the federal government.
+Some states impose estate or inheritance taxes at lower exemption levels than the federal government.

 For example: